top of page

 me at Nicks_edited.jpg

-As a psychologist I am interested in how we respond to and engage with the landscapes that surround us.
-A confirmed city dweller based in central London, my paintings are an emotional response to the places to which I travel to escape, explore, and recharge.
-Historically, I have focused on the intersection of sea and sky; increasingly I am drawn to vast interior and hidden landscapes: the ocean depths, volcanoes, canyons and deserts.
+As a psychologist and artist, I am captivated by how we respond to and engage with the landscapes that surround us.
+A committed city dweller based in central London, my paintings are an emotional response to the places I travel to escape urban life and recharge.
+While I have long focused on the meeting of sea and sky, my work has evolved to explore vast, interior, and hidden landscapes: ocean depths, volcanoes, canyons, and deserts.
+Recently, I’ve returned to my roots, drawing inspiration from the monumental beauty of my homeland, Australia.

 Fundamentally, though, I paint because I love it and what the process gives me.
 Perhaps through my painting I am in search of ‘home’, recognising that part of what my work is about is my quest to find where I belong.
 For a very long time now I have lived far from where I grew up and there is a pervasive duality that informs how I experience and navigate the day-to-day.
-Sometimes my work may reflect a sense of being the outsider, having unstable and tentative roots in two worlds, recalling that watchful child observing from a distance, unable to quite break in; the fissures and layers in the painted landscape perhaps a representation of me, my relationship with others and the multiple worlds I occupy.
-And yet as often I find myself working from absorption and belonging within a place, drawn in by and at one with it, content, connected, and grounded in that place in a particular moment in time.
-For me, both are valid starting points, offering different perspectives from which to create, capturing the complexity and uniqueness of the human spirit.
+Sometimes my work may reflect a sense of being the outsider, having unstable and tentative roots in different worlds, recalling that watchful child observing from a distance, unable to quite break in; the fissures and layers in the painted landscape perhaps a representation of me, and my relationship with the worlds I occupy.
+Yet just as often, my work emerges from a sense of belonging—moments when I feel completely absorbed in and at one with a place, content, connected, and grounded in the present.
+Both perspectives are valid starting points for my practice, offering different lenses through which to explore and create.
+Together, they capture the complexity and uniqueness of the human spirit, reflecting the ever-shifting interplay between connection and distance, rootedness and flux.

 Top of the Lake